ARCTIC AND NORTHERN STUDIES IN THE NEWS!!!

 Reija Shnoro, M.A.

-Reija Shnoro is Arctic Program Coordinator for UAF since August 2014.
+Reija Shnoro is the new International Student Program Coordinator for UAF.
 In the NORS MA program Reija, who is from Finland, wrote her thesis on "The Kyoto Protocol and the Arctic Region: A case Study of Finland and Canada."
 Following her 2006 graduation, Reija worked as Project Manager at the Arctic Consortium for the US (ARCUS) in Fairbanks for eight years, focusing mainly on the Study of Environmental Arctic Change (SEARCH) program.